Lifespan: Less than 50 years.

 infection if given insufficient water.

-This species differs from Acacia constricta in that it has a more definite,
+Acacia farnesiana differs from Acacia constricta in that it has a more definite, and larger, central

 Do you have additional information or a different